batteries - a brief encounter

 Cons: Sadly Gel batteries are very expensive, we only supply the best product brand of Gel which is Sonnenschein.
 The leisure Gel range we supply are not really suitable for starting applications but you can buy Gel batteries products with starting use.

 We also supply engine starter batteries.
-Again starter batteries do very in size and ampliture.
+Again starter batteries do vary in size and amplitude.

 A deep-cycle battery is a lead-acid battery designed to be regularly deeply discharged using most of its capacity.
 In contrast, starter batteries (e.g. most automotive batteries) are designed to deliver short, high-current bursts for cranking the engine, thus frequently discharging only a small part of their capacity.